ArbrazLinux/cardano-pool-stats/INSTALL.md

 # Configuration

-+ open config.sh and edit it with your credentials "POOL TICKER", "POOL ID" (bech32 format), "REGISTRATION EPOCH"
++ open config.sh and edit it with your credentials "POOL TICKER", "POOL ID" (bech32 format), "REGISTRATION EPOCH", "OWNER ADDRESS"
 + get a BlockFrost.io ID and source it in $HOME/.bashrc
 + open initDB.py and edit it with your credentials "HOST", "PORT", "USER", "PASSWORD"
 + do as well with file updateDB.py